Add email address to an existing public key or map all email address of certain company domain to use one public key

 defaults write org.gpgtools.common KeyMapping -dict-add 'email' fingerprint

-(fingerprint must not contain any spaces) - replace email and fingerprint with the values of the key you want to change the mapping for
+4. replace fingerprint with the fingerprint of the key you want to change the mapping for - make sure there are no spaces in the fingerprint

-- to verify if the key mapping did work enter
+5. to verify if the key mapping did work enter use the following command:

 defaults read org.gpgtools.common KeyMapping